 Brief Description of UPDB Suitable for Inclusion in Manuscripts

 This study utilizes data drawn from the Utah Population Database (UPDB).
 The UPDB is one of the world’s richest sources of linked population-based information for demographic, genetic, and epidemiological studies.
 UPDB has supported numerous biomedical investigations in large part because of its size, inclusion of multi-generational pedigrees, and linkages to numerous data sources.
-The UPDB now contains data on over 9 million individuals from the late 18th century to the present.
+The UPDB now contains data on over 11 million individuals from the late 18th century to the present.
 UPDB data represent Utah’s population that appear in administrative records.
 The holdings of the data grow due to longstanding efforts to update records as they become available including statewide birth and death certificates, hospitalizations, ambulatory surgeries, and driver licenses.
 UPDB creates and maintain links between the database and the medical records held by the two largest healthcare providers in Utah as well as Medicare claims.
 The multigenerational pedigrees representing Utah’s founders and their descendants were constructed based on data provided by the Genealogical Society of Utah (GSU).
-Pedigrees spanning the past 80 years have been expanded extensively based on vital records and, together with the GSU data, form the basis of the deep genealogical structure of the UPDB.
+Pedigrees spanning the past century have been expanded extensively based on vital records and, together with the GSU data, form the basis of the deep genealogical structure of the UPDB.
 Studies using UPDB data have been approved by the University of Utah’s Resource for Genetic and Epidemiologic Research and its Institutional Review Board.

 How to Describe UPDB in Manuscript Acknowledgements

-We thank the Pedigree and Population Resource of the Huntsman Cancer Institute, University of Utah (funded in part by the Huntsman Cancer Foundation) for its role in the ongoing collection, maintenance and support of the Utah Population Database (UPDB).
-We also acknowledge partial support for the UPDB through grant P30 CA2014 from the National Cancer Institute, University of Utah and from the University of Utah’s Program in Personalized Health and Center for Clinical and Translational Science.
+We thank the Pedigree and Population Resource of Huntsman Cancer Institute, University of Utah (funded in part by the Huntsman Cancer Foundation) for its role in the ongoing collection, maintenance and support of the Utah Population Database (UPDB).
+We also acknowledge partial support for the UPDB through grant P30 CA2014 from the National Cancer Institute, University of Utah and from the University of Utah’s program in Personalized Health and Center for Clinical and Translational Science.